chalatz/tours/pages/tours/driving/rhodes-wine-tours-wineries-greece.md

   author: Nick
   copyright: NK for Rhodes Private Tours,2018
   http_desc: ''
-title: 'Rhodes Wine Tour DT5'
+title: Rhodes Wine Tour DT5
 summary:
   paragraphs:
   - This tour is for people who know how to appreciate "the drink of the Gods".
 Why